andrewchungxam/2019BotAIHack/README.md

 Run the application, try signing in with your salesforce account and make sure you can aquire the token.

+ - The above code can be found under Branch-3-Working-With-AuthDialog

 ##### Working with a 3rd-party API

 Let's recreate the same Oauth project but extend it.
 Let's use the token and then with an HttpClient call Salesforce.